-- 11. Construction of MIT's planned Technology Park (Tech Park) a new centre for engineering and trades education in South Auckland began in April 2019.
-The modern 9,000m3, purpose-built facility will be located across the road from MIT Manukau in close proximity to the Manukau bus and railway stations.
-Tech Park is due to open in the near future. - 12.
+- 12. Construction of MIT's planned Technology Park (Tech Park) a new centre for engineering and trades education in South Auckland began in April 2019.
+The modern 9,000m3, purpose-built facility will be located across the road from MIT's Manukau campus in close proximity to the Manukau bus and railway stations.
+An update on Tech Park will be provided to you by Professor Carroll (ConCoVE proposal lead) during the visit. - 13.
 Tech Park will bring all MIT trades and engineering schools under one roof for the first time.
 These include: building and civil construction; engineering; plumbing and gasfitting; refrigeration; and electrical and automotive schools.
-More than 1,200 students and 100 staff are expected to utilise the facility each week when it is fully operational. - 13.
+More than 1,200 students and 100 staff are expected to utilise the facility each week when it is fully operational. - 14.
 MIT's intention is for the Tech Park to play an instrumental role in its trades academies.
 MIT is the lead provider for The School of Secondary-Tertiary Studies, and The MIT Trades Academy.
 These academies target learners who are underperforming in the traditional academic school environment and at risk of dropping out; are from a low decile school; and are interested in a vocational career path.
 It enables year 11 to 13 students interested in a career in trades and technology to combine study at the Trades Academy with studies towards their National Certificate of Educational Achievement (NCEA).